-After all, credit cards and personal information can (and do) get hacked or stolen.
-So, knowing how to put a freeze on your credit can help individuals to prevent identity theft or obstruct bad actors from taking out new loans or accounts in a borrower’s name.
+Credit cards and personal information can (and do) get hacked or stolen.
+Because of this unfortunate reality, it’s important to know how to freeze your credit.
+A credit freeze can help prevent identity theft or obstruct bad actors from taking out new loans or accounts in a borrower’s name.

-Freezing credit isn’t as scary as the term may sound.
-In fact, it can be quite useful in the right situations.
-Here’s an overview of how to freeze (and unfreeze) your credit:
+Freezing credit isn’t as scary as it might sound.
+In fact, once you know how to freeze (and unfreeze) your credit, it can be quite useful in the right situations.

 What Is a Credit Freeze?

+A credit freeze, also known as a security freeze, allows individuals to limit access to their individual credit report.
 By freezing their credit, the person makes it more difficult for an identity thief to open a new credit account or loan in their name.
-(Creditors like to review credit reports before okaying new lines of credit.)
+This is due to the fact that creditors generally review credit reports before okaying new lines of credit, known as a hard credit inquiry.

 What Does Freezing Credit Actually Do?